-Best Funds to Invest in Your 30s and 40s
+Best Funds to Buy in Your 30s and 40s

 How to Invest With the Best Types of Mutual Funds in Your Middle Years

-Are there certain mutual funds you should own in your 30s and 40s?
+The best mutual funds to buy in your 30s and 40s are often the types of funds best suited for long term investing.
 While the mid-life crisis might be a reality for many people, there is no reason to panic about investing.
-All you need to do is pick the best mutual funds, add money to them on a regular basis and watch them grow for the next 20 or 30 years.
+All you need to do is pick the best mutual funds, add money to them on a regular basi,s and watch them grow for the next 20 or 30 years.

 Of course, that's a bit of a simplification, but there's not much more to smart long-term investing than sticking to the time-tested saving and investing practices.

-Why Mutual Funds Are Best for Investors in Their Middle Years
+Why Mutual Funds Are Best for Investors in Their 30s and 40s

-Here are some of the reasons mutual funds are best for people beginning to get serious about investing.
+Here are some of the reasons mutual funds are best for investors in their 30s and 40s:

-- Diversification: Since mutual funds hold dozens or hundreds of other securities, such as stocks and/or bonds, investors can get started with just one fund or build a portfolio with several funds.
+- Diversification: Since mutual funds hold dozens or hundreds of other securities, such as stocks and/or bonds, investors can get started with just one fund or easily build a diversified portfolio with just a few funds.

 - Accessibility: There is very little money or financial skills necessary to buy mutual funds.
 In fact, there are low-cost funds to get started investing with just $100 and these funds don't require a broker or advisor to buy them.
 The only thing needed to invest in mutual funds is a little money and a few minutes to open an account.